Anthony Arkwright

 Anthony Arkwright is a convicted British spree killer who, over the course of 56 hours in August 1988, murdered three people in Wath-upon-Dearne, South Yorkshire.
 Arkwright is also suspected of murdering a fourth person during his killing spree, the charge of which Arkwright's trial judge ordered to lie on file.
-Arkwright was 21 years old at the time of the killings and was 22 when he was convicted.
-He is currently serving a whole-life tariff.
+Arkwright was 21 years old at the time of the killings and was 22 when he was convicted, making him the youngest person in the UK to be subject to a whole-life order.
+He is currently still serving a whole-life tariff.

 Background

 Anthony Arkwright was born in the mining community of Wath-upon-Dearne, in what was then the West Riding of Yorkshire.
 He is one of five siblings who were abandoned by their mother at an early age; his father was a miner.
 Arkwright spent most of his childhood in care homes and performed badly at school, drifting into a life of crime and a sentence in a borstal.
 Rumours persisted that he was the product of an incestuous relationship between his mother and his grandfather.
-By the time he was 21, Arkwright was working for scrap merchants in Mexborough, South Yorkshire, but he was sacked on 27 August 1988 for a poor attendance record.
+By the time he was 21, Arkwright was working for scrap merchants in Mexborough, South Yorkshire, but he was sacked on 26 August 1988 for a poor attendance record.
 It was after this sacking that the 56-hour killing spree began.